twio142/fzf.xplr/README.md

 - Support custom name, so the plugin can be required multiple times with different setups.
 - Support callback function to handle the selected path.
+- Support adding keybinding to a custom mode.

 Examples: